coldmayo/KlaudOS/README.md

 * fun games/shenanigans
 * interactive shell
 * built in x86 assembly and C with gcc as the compiler
+* About 1.4 MegaBytes
+* check commands.md for the available commands

 ## How to use